Meet our lab team…

 Megan Brown is a doctoral student in the medical anthropology program at SMU.
 Her interests include the shifting patterns of health and disease in areas of environmental transition, social cohesion in times of disaster, and the morality of cost-effectiveness.
 Visit her webpage here.

-Katherine Linares is an undergraduate research assistant in the Cairns Lab.
-She is majoring in environmental studies with minors in anthropology and psychology.
-In Spring 2017, she studied abroad in Costa Rica, where she studied sustainable development.
+Katherine Linares was an undergraduate research assistant in the Cairns Lab in Spring 2018.
+She is majored in environmental studies with minors in anthropology and psychology.
 Katherine is a Mustang Scholar, a member of SMU’s Multicultural Greek Council, and a Peer Advisor for SMU Abroad.
+Katherine is now a Master’s student in SMU’s Sustainability & Development Program.
+She interned in Summer 2018 with the North Central Texas Council of Governments Environment & Development department.

 The Cairns lab is a new and growing anthropology research lab.
 If you are an undergraduate student at SMU or a prospective graduate student interested in joining the lab, please reach out to Dr. Cairns directly.